All Episodes

 How did they do it?

-And Governor DeSantis is gonna explain.
+And Governor DeSantis is going to explain.

-I mean, the governor there, Governor Whitmer has done a horrific job, but they did a great job in Florida.
+I mean, the governor there, Governor Whitmer, has done a horrific job, but they did a great job in Florida.

 Hey, Cindy, how are you?

-We do, we do.
+We do.

-Uh what social distancing?
+What, social distancing?

 Yes, yes.